mark-hingston/lance-embedder/README.md

 - Content hashes
 - Number of chunks per file
 - Processing timestamps
+- Last indexed git commit hash (for diff mode)

 This enables resume functionality - on subsequent runs, only new or modified files are processed.

+**Diff mode benefits:**
+- Uses git commit history instead of scanning all files
+- Automatically removes deleted files from the index
+- Tracks the exact commit that was last indexed

 ## Output